API for online timekeeping: REST interface

 Requirements:

 The REST API must be activated in the settings of the online time recording system (tab 'Security') and a password must be set.
-Note: The same password is also used for the web service interface.

 Changes from version v1.1 to version v2.1